theLosers106/sgminer/README.md

 The first 2 hex codes are the previous block hash, the rest are reported in seconds unless stated otherwise:
-The previous hash is followed by the getwork mode used M:X where X is one of P:Pool, T:Test Pool, L:LP or B:Benchmark, then D:d.ddd is the difficulty required to get a share from the work, then G:hh:mm:ss:n.nnn, which is when the getwork or LP was sent to the pool and the n.nnn is how long it took to reply,
+The previous hash is followed by the getwork mode used M:X where X is one of P:Pool, T:Test Pool or L:LP, then D:d.ddd is the difficulty required to get a share from the work, then G:hh:mm:ss:n.nnn, which is when the getwork or LP was sent to the pool and the n.nnn is how long it took to reply,